-Carl Edwards bumped out Kyle Busch and wins at Richmond
+Carl Edwards Bumps Out Kyle Busch and Wins at Richmond

 Carl Edwards wins his second straight NASCAR Sprint Cup Series race and the fourth in a row for Joe Gibbs Racing on Sunday at Richmond International Raceway.
 Edwards did it in a dramatic fashion, in the bump-and-run finish against teammate Kyle Busch, who was chasing his third season’s victory.